Global high-mix volume high-speed PCBA manufacturer

 QFP |

-Quad Flat Package, used to increase board density. |
+Quad Flat Package is used to increase board density. |

 QFN |

-Quad Flat No Leads, mostly used in smartphones and industrial electronics. |
+Quad Flat No Leads are mostly used in smartphones and industrial electronics. |

 BGA |

-Ball Grid Array, is mostly used for microprocessors and controllers. |
+Ball Grid Array is mostly used for microprocessors and controllers. |

 LQFP |

-Low Profile Quad Flat Package, extensively used in the IC manufacturing industry. |
+Low Profile Quad Flat Package is extensively used in the IC manufacturing industry. |

 TQFP |

-Thin Quad Flat Package, often used in small electronic devices. |
+Thin Quad Flat Package is often used on small electronic devices. |

 SOIC |